 - Posted by: Paul Foster

-- Category: Business activities management, Business growth help, Grow a Business
+- Category: Analysis of Leading Business Performance Indicators, Business activities management, Business growth help

-Measure your business activities and results properly and quantify your business growth
+By measuring your business activities and results properly. you can quantify your business growth.

 Each of the following should be available to you for each month of the previous year as well as the total for last year: